Mirsaid04/Calculator/README.md

   Enter any number to find it's multiplication table

-This [releases/v3.1](https://github.com/Mirsaid04/Calculator/tree/releases/v3.1) is the new one , I update it with new Methods , such as Void, You may check it with `Program.cs` file.
+This [features/refactor-oop](https://github.com/Mirsaid04/Calculator/tree/features/refactor-oop) is the new one , I used necessary features:

+* Methods
+* Classes

+Note: You can check it in order to click the green word.